 When Eli was a baby, I let him take the lead on separations.
 If he seemed comfortable, I let someone else hold him.
 If he reached out for me, I took him back.
 When he wanted to “do it myself” as a toddler and climb to the top of the monkey bars, I let him, just spotting in case he fell.
-I’ve been following his lead ever since, letting him start sleepovers at 5, commute on the subway for an hour each way at 12, go on a group trip to Spain for a month at 16, come home without a defined curfew in the wee hours of the morning at 17.
+I’ve been following his lead ever since, letting him start sleepovers at 5, commute to school on the New York subway for an hour each way at 12, go on a group trip to Spain for a month at 16, come home without a defined curfew in the wee hours of the morning at 17.

 Because the truth is, letting go of our kids is really hard.
 As my child, he’s central to me, to my life.
 But as his parent, I’m peripheral to him.
 It doesn’t mean they don’t love us.
 It’s not something to take personally, or to be offended by.
 But it can be a wrenching realization – even though we all know that as much as we may love our parents, they’re not usually central to our lives after we leave home.

 You know that Kahil Gibran poem?
 I don’t think I ever really understood it until now.